jiahaoli0465/jiahaoli0465/README.md

 - 💞️ I’m looking to collaborate on innovative web and software projects, especially those that blend my love for problem-solving and team management with my growing expertise in software engineering.
 I am especially interested in projects that improve productivity, leverage modern technology, and offer unique solutions to everyday challenges.

-- 📫 How to reach me: Feel free to connect with me via email at jiahaoli
+- 📫 How to reach me: Feel free to connect with me via email at jiahaoli0465@gmail.com or Dm me on linkedin!